evans-p/kafka-java-template/README.md

 # kafka-java-template
-Java template project for Kafka Usage and integration
+Java template project for Kafka Usage and integration.